estii20/guest_feedback/README.md

 - Create the Google Spreadsheet
 - Log in to your Google account (create one if necessary)
 - Create a Google Spreadsheet called 'guest_feedback' on Google Drive with sheets called 'feedback'.
-- In row 1 of the sheet, enter the headings : name, email, front_desk, restaurant, spa, hotel_room, Special_offers.
+- In row 1 of the sheet, enter the headings : name, email, front_desk, restaurant, spa, hotel_room, offers.

 - Set up APIs using the Google Cloud Platform